 WZ: Thank you for answering our questions, David.
 Do you have anything to add as a final word?

-D.E.: If anyone has questions about the Hydra or any of my sails, please use the comment field below this interview.
+D.E.: If anyone has questions about the Hydra or any of my sails, please send me your question via Windfoil Zone's team (Contact form).
 I’ll make sure to answer all your questions!